 |Mary Wooters||Manager, Baseball Operations/Executive Assistant to the President|

-In 1999 Kelly accepted a position as the Event Manager for Minor League Baseball.
-Kelly now supervises many aspects of the Baseball Winter Meetings, Minor League Baseball Promotional Seminar and the Spring Meetings.
+Butler plans and executes a variety of Minor League Baseball special events including the Baseball Winter Meetings, Minor League Baseball Promotional Seminar and the Spring Meetings.

-Prior to joining the staff, Courtney spent five seasons as Manager, Game Entertainment for the Tampa Bay Rays and one year with the Fresno Grizzlies as Director, Sponsorship Services.
-A native of Spring, Texas, she graduated from California State University, Fresno with a Bachelor of Arts in Mass Communication and Journalism (Advertising) with a minor in Marketing.
-During college, she played Division 1 tennis for the Bulldogs.
+A native of Spring, Texas, Nehls graduated from California State University, Fresno with a Bachelor of Arts in mass communications and journalism with a minor in marketing.
+During her time in college, she played Division 1 tennis.